Mogao Caves: Sculptures

 There are around 2,400 surviving clay sculptures at Mogao.
 These were first constructed on a wooden frame, padded with reed, then modelled in clay stucco, and finished with paint.
 The giant statues however have a stone core.
 The Buddha is generally shown as the central statue, often attended by boddhisattvas, heavenly kings, devas, and apsaras, along with yaksas and other mythical creatures.

 The early figures are relatively simple and mainly of Buddhas and Bodhisattvas.
-The Buddhas of Northern Wei may have two attendant Bodhisattvas, and two further disciples were added in Northern Zhou, forming a group of five.
+The Buddhas of Northern Wei may have two attendant Bodhisattvas, and in the Northern Zhou period, two further disciples may be added, forming a group of five.
 Figures from the Sui and Tang periods may be present as larger groups of seven or nine, and some showed large-scale parinirvana scene with groups of mourners.
 The early sculptures were based on Indian and Central Asian prototypes, with some in the Greco-Indian style of Gandhara.
 Over time the sculptures showed more Chinese elements and became gradually sinicized.

 The two giant statues represent Maitreya Buddha.
 The earlier and larger one in cave 96, at 35.5 m high, was constructed in 695 under the edicts from Empress Wu Zetian who instructed the constructions of monasteries in 689 and giant statues in 694.
 The smaller one is 27 m tall and was constructed in 713–41.
 The larger northern giant Buddha was damaged in an earthquake and had been repaired and restored multiple times, consequently its clothing, colour and gestures had been changed and only the head retains its original Early Tang appearance.
 The southern statue however is largely in its original form apart for its right hand.
 The larger Buddha is housed in a prominent wooden 9-storey structure.

-One type of caves constructed during the Tibetan era is the Nirvana Cave, which features a large reclining Buddha that covers the entire length of the hall.
+One type of cave constructed during the Tibetan era is the Nirvana Cave, which features a large reclining Buddha that covers the entire length of the hall.
 Figures of mourners in murals or in sculptural forms are also depicted along the length of the hall behind the Buddha.
 The Buddha figure in cave 158 measures 15.6 m long.

 The original function of the "Library Cave" was as a shrine commemorating Hong Bian, the 9th-century monk.
 His portrait statue, unusual here and among all surviving works in China, was removed to another spot when the cave was sealed up in the 11th century, but has been returned now the library has been removed.
 There is also a stone stele describing his life, and the wall behind the statue is painted with attendant figure; such blending of painted sculpture and wall paintings into a single composition is very common at the site.